 • Honorary Doctor of Arts degree from Cornish College of the Arts in Seattle in 2009.

-His work can be found in more than 300 public and private collections, including the permanent collections of the Los Angeles County Museum of Art, the Orange County Museum of Art, the Long Beach Museum of Art, the Palm Springs Desert Museum, the Renwick Gallery of American Art at the Smithsonian Institution, and the University of Southern California.
+His work can be found in more than 300 public and private collections, including the permanent collections of the Los Angeles County Museum jumpers for sale of Art, the Orange County Museum of Art, the Long Beach Museum of Art, the Palm Springs Desert Museum, the Renwick Gallery of American Art at the Smithsonian Institution, and the University of Southern California.

 • 1992: A major survey of the artist’s work was held at the Los Angeles County Museum of Art